Henry W. Wessells Jr.: Service in Fort Robinson

 Beginning on January 1, 1871, he was transferred to the 3rd Cavalry Regiment and was promoted to captain on December 20, 1872, and even managed to partially learn how to speak the Sioux language.
 When Wessells was stationed at Fort Robinson, he grew to be well acquainted with the Northern Cheyenne, notably with Morning Star and they grew to nickname him "Pose Hausha" (Long Nose).
-However, due to the events of the Dull Knife Fight, the Cheyenne were imprisoned at Fort Robinson and were being planned to being location to the south.
+However, due to the events of the Dull Knife Fight, the Cheyenne were imprisoned at Fort Robinson and were being planned to being located to the south.
 After their initial refusal to do so however, Wessells cut off all supplies from the Northern Cheyenne in order to gain compliance from them but to no avail.
 Due to this, Wessells and other officers offered to let the Cheyenne women and children stay but they willingly chose to refuse.

 On January 9, Wessells called for a council meeting with Morning Star along with 2 other chiefs, Wild Hog and Old Crow as he tried to sway them into his perspective.
 After they refused to head south however, Wessells gave orders for the arrest of Wild Hog and Old Crow with the latter managing to stab Private Thomas Ferguson in the sternum.
-This eventually culminated into the Fort Robinson breakout and after Wessells himself pleaded with the Cheyenne to lay down their aims, his response was met by gunfire and he ultimately lead a charge against them but was wounded during the fighting.
+This eventually culminated into the Fort Robinson breakout and after Wessells himself pleaded with the Cheyenne to lay down their aims, his response was met by gunfire and he ultimately led a charge against them but was wounded during the fighting.
 When the fighting concluded, Wessells had them buried in a mass grave known as "The Pit".

 Later career

 On August 16, 1892, he was promoted to major and would be the commander of the regiment during the Spanish–American War, commanding the regiment during the Battle of San Juan Hill but was wounded during the battle.
-He was subsequently promoted to colonel on May 2, 1899, colonel of the 2nd Cavalry Regiment on February 1901.
+He was subsequently promoted to colonel on May 2, 1899, colonel of the 2nd Cavalry Regiment in February 1901.
 He briefly participated in the Philippine–American War but was discharged from service there due to poor health on February 2.
 He continued to remain in the United States Army and was promoted to brigadier general before retiring on April 23, 1904.
 He died on November 9, 1929, and was buried at the Arlington National Cemetery along with his wife, Eliza Lane Wessells (née Meginnis).